andrea-mitridate/PTArcade/docs/inputs/config.md

 [`mode`](#+config.mode){ #+config.mode }

-:   :octicons-milestone-24: Default: `enterprise` –
+:   :octicons-milestone-24: Default: `ceffyl` –
     PTArcade can be run in two modes:

-    * `mode = enterprise`: in this configuration, the code will analyze the full PTA dataset in the time domain by using the numerical techniques implemented in [ENTERPRISE].
+    * `mode = "enterprise"`: in this configuration, the code will analyze the full PTA dataset in the time domain by using the numerical techniques implemented in [ENTERPRISE].

-    * `mode = ceffyl`: in this configuration, the code will analyze PTA data at the level of the *Bayesian peridiograms* (1), and fit the user-specified signal to these Bayesian periodograms using the numerical techniques implemented in [Ceffyl].
+    * `mode = "ceffyl"`: in this configuration, the code will analyze PTA data at the level of the *Bayesian peridiograms* (1), and fit the user-specified signal to these Bayesian periodograms using the numerical techniques implemented in [Ceffyl].
     { .annotate }